 - Two letters of recommendation (including a letter from your current or most recent practicum primary supervisor)

-Interviews will occur the weeks of March 4th and March 11th.
-Offers will be given by March 25th.
+Interviews will occur the weeks of March 6 and March 13, 2023.
+Offers will be given by March 27, 2023.

 The University is an equal opportunity institution of higher education.
-As a matter of policy, the University does not discriminate in employment, educational services and academic programs on the basis of an individual's race, color, religion, religious creed, ancestry, national origin, age (except minors), sex, gender identity, sexual orientation, marital status, medical condition (cancer-related and genetic-related) and disability, and other bases prohibited by law.
+As a matter of policy, the University does not discriminate in employment, educational services, and academic programs on the basis of an individual's race, color, religion, religious creed, ancestry, national origin, age (except minors), sex, gender identity, sexual orientation, marital status, medical condition (cancer-related and genetic-related) and disability, and other bases prohibited by law.
 The University reasonably accommodates qualified individuals with disabilities under the law.